JereKuusela/valheim-upgrade_world/publish/README.md

 - v1.27
 	- Adds a new parameteter `terrain` to reset nearby terrain when resetting vegetation.
-	- Fixes `zones_reset` command causing holes in the zone borders.
 	- Changes most output to be printed even without verbose mode.
 	- Changes the default value of verbose mode to false.
+	- Fixes `zones_reset` command causing holes in the zone borders.
+	- Fixes networking logging not being throttled.

 - v1.26
 	- Fixes location priotization not working correctly (caused boss locations being placed last).